 Red Eyes: Know More About It and The Treatment

 Have you heard about Red eyes or Bloodshot eyes?
 This might both sound and look scary at the same time.
-When it comes to eyes, most of us like to rely on natural remedies, rather than opting for modern medical treatment.
-In Ayurveda there are a lot of treatment methods that can help in managing the symptoms of red eyes.
+Regarding eyes, everyone likes to prefer natural approaches instead of modern medicine.
+There are many available treatments, which may be useful for controlling this symptom in Ayurveda.
 Some of them include placing cool compress over the eyes, using Ayurvedic eye drops for red eyes, and more.
 However, before we move on to the treatment, let us first understand what red eyes are.

 Know about the term- Red eyes